AlgyJr/ios_guides/Local-Notifications.md

 ## Step 1: Request Permissions

 Add the code below to request permission to send the user notifications.
 For testing, you can add it in the AppDelegate.swift in the `application:didFinishLaunchingWithOptions:` function.
 This will cause the permissions alert to display as soon as the user launches the app.
 Be careful though: if a user denies the permission, the app will never show the alert again even if you request the permission again.
+During testing, if you accidentally denied the permission, you can delete the app from the simulator to reset it.

 ```swift
 UIApplication.sharedApplication().registerUserNotificationSettings(UIUserNotificationSettings(forTypes: [.Alert, .Badge, .Sound], categories: nil))